About the blue badge scheme

 - to park for longer than 12 hours a season ticket or paycards must be displayed for the whole duration of your stay

-Yes, if you're a blue badge holder you can use it in the UK or the rest of the EU.
+You can use your blue badge in the UK or the rest of the EU.

 UK badge holders should note that vehicles may not park on a yellow line at any time.